jmwind/bouncifyrn/README.md

 - [x] title placement has overlaps, ensure at least one and powerups
 - [x] clean up exploded boxes more aggresively
 - [x] ball can stop outside the side bounds of screen
-- [ ] replace all the crappy array indeces with x,y
+- [x] replace all the crappy array indeces with x,y
 - [ ] bug where ball can fit between spaces between boxes.
 Collision detection needs more resolution.
+- [ ] listener and animated logic is gross. as state, global, vs pattern for animated lifecycles

 🍄